dbdesign-students-spring2024/4-sql-crud-Ruojin-song/README.md

 ## Part 2: Social media app

+The social media app you are designing a database for allows Users to share two kinds of content: **Messages** and **Stories**.
+### Practice data
+The first practice data is [users.csv](https://github.com/dbdesign-students-spring2024/4-sql-crud-Ruojin-song/blob/main/data/users.csv#:~:text=restaurants.csv-,users,-.csv).
+The dataset has 4 columns:

+1. user_id
+2. email
+3. password
+4. handle (i.e. username)

+The second one is [posts.csv](https://github.com/dbdesign-students-spring2024/4-sql-crud-Ruojin-song/blob/main/instructions.md#:~:text=posts.-,csv,-readme.txt).
+The dataset has 6 columns:
+1. user_id
+2. recipient_id (when the post_type is 'story' the recipient_id=0)
+3. content (is the text of story/message)
+4. post_type (is divided into "message" or "story")
+5. created_at (is the posted time: the format is "2024-02-02 11:26:58")
+6. viewed (it is random generated. some message is viewed (True) and some message is not viewed(False).
+All story are not viewed(False))

+In addition, there are 1000 rows in the practice data.

+### SQL Commands to Create Tables
+When I already have my practice data, I open my terminal and get started.
+Firstly, I create a database called socialmedia1.db.

 ```sql
 sqlite3 socialmedia1.db
 ```
+Then I create two tables: `users` and `posts` in it.
 ```sql
 CREATE TABLE users (
     id INTEGER PRIMARY KEY AUTOINCREMENT,